Simultaneous Graphical Dynamic Modeling: GDP Example: Illustrating Graphical and Factor Structure

 \subsection{Setting and Background}

-The setting and data concern annual per capita GDP (1960--2003) in a selection of $q=16$ OECD countries, taken from \cite{abadie2015comparative}.
-The countries with standard $3-$character codes (ordered solely for aesthetics in graphical analysis summaries) are: \nar{Austria (AUT), United States of America (USA), Netherlands (NLD), Portugal (PRT), Belgium (BEL), Norway (NOR), Australia (AUS), France (FRA), Germany (DEU), Italy (ITA), Switzerland (CHE), Denmark (DNK), New Zealand (NZD), United Kingdom (GBR), Spain (ESP) and Japan (JPN). } A key interest here is assessing the impact of 1990 German reunification on German GDP and other countries.
+The series are annual real per capita GDP (1960--2003) in \$US for a selection of $q=16$ OECD countries, taken from \cite{abadie2015comparative}.
+The countries with standard $3-$character codes are \nar{Germany (DEU), Austria (AUT), Denmark (DNK), Netherlands (NLD), Belgium (BEL), France (FRA), Italy (ITA), Spain (ESP), Portugal (PRT), Switzerland (CHE), Norway (NOR), United Kingdom (GBR), Japan (JPN), United States of America (USA), Australia (AUS) and New Zealand (NZD), } Here DEU is West Germany prior to the 1990 reunification with East Germany.
+A key interest is assessing the impact of that reunification on GDP of Germany and other countries.

 This data set has been used to exemplify other causal methodological developments~\citep[e.g.][]{klosner_comparative_2018,pang_bayesian_2022}.
 In contrast to these prior analyses, which analyze GDP directly, we model the statistically natural annual log returns $y_{jt} = $ $\log(\GDP_{jt}/\GDP_{j,t-1})$ for country $j$ in year $t$; see Figure~\ref{fig:GDPlogchangeseries}.
 Contextual predictions then simply transform to the GDP scale.
 Most importantly, we define a different set of control countries than other analyses.
 Recognizing the potential for effects of German reunification on economic growth in other countries-- especially those in Europe-- we designate only Australia and New Zealand as control series.
 The remaining 14 countries are designated as experimental series along with Germany.
 In addition to contextual relevance, this moves well beyond prior models in terms of larger numbers of experimental series.